MostafaRastegar/react-input-range/README.md

 ## Installation

-1. Install `react-input-range` using npm (or [yarn]). `npm install react-input-range`
+1. Install `react-hgs-input-range` using npm. `npm install react-hgs-input-range`
-2. Import `react-input-range` to use `InputRange` component.
+2. Import `react-hgs-input-range` to use `InputRange` component.
-3. Optionally, import `react-input-range/lib/css/index.css` if you want to apply the default styling.
+3. Optionally, import `react-hgs-input-range/lib/css/index.css` if you want to apply the default styling.

 ## Usage